Zinrelo/slate/source/index.html.md

   "success":true
 }
 ```
-This API can be used to view details about any activity.
+View details about any activity.
 The activity ID will be used to fetch this data.

 **HTTP Request**